OpenFAST/openfast/docs/source/user/aerodyn-olaf/Introduction.rst

 OLAF input file and modifications to the *AeroDyn15* input file.
-:numref:`Output-Files` details the OLAF output file.  :numref:`OLAF-Theory` provides an overview of the OLAF theory, including the free vortex wake method as well as integration into the *AeroDyn15* module.  :numref:`future-work` presents future work.
+:numref:`Output-Files` details the OLAF output file.  :numref:`OLAF-Theory` provides an overview of the OLAF theory, including the free vortex wake method as well as integration into the *AeroDyn15* module.
 Example input files and a list of output channels are detailed in Appendices A, B, and C.